rituparrna33/Visualizing_Covid_19_Data/README.md

 <!-- Add banner here -->

-# Visualizing When Covid-19 turns into a pandemic from an epidemic.
+# Visualizing When Covid-19 turns into a pandemic from an epidemic

 <!-- Add buttons here -->